european-modelling-hubs/covid19-scenario-hub-europe/model-abstracts/2023-08-01/Round5-MODUS_Covid-Episim-Abstract.md

 We assume the same waning speed for all agents.

 #### Optimistic waning of protection against infection
-Based on the Round 5 guidlines, the protection wanes to 70% of the initial immunty (VE = 98%) within 6 months, resulting in a VE against infection of <mark>69%</mark>.
+Based on the Round 5 guidlines, the protection wanes to 70% of the initial immunity (VE = 98%) within 6 months, resulting in a VE against infection of <mark>69%</mark>.

 #### Pessimistic waning of protection against infection
 Within 6 months the protection wanes to 40% of the initial immunty (VE = 98%), resulting in a VE against infection of <mark>39%</mark>.